surifirstpin/biplus_documentation/docs/GlobalParameters.md

 - To control data access based on login.
 - To provide access to predefined list of filter values based on login.
-- To manipulate the data from database with some external parameter
+- To manipulate the data from database with some external parameter based on a common reference.
 ## Create  Global Parameters

 To Create a Global Parameters Click on settings-->Select Global Parameters.